Summary of how Abbey Rangers and the FA use your data

 How long will you retain my data?

-- We process the majority of your data for as long as you are an active member and for 3 years after this.
+- We retain the majority of your data for as long as you are an active member and for 3 years after this.

 - Where we process personal data in connection with performing a contract or for a competition, we keep the data for 6 years from your last interaction with us.